1imo/New-NEA/README.md

 The project represents the culmination of the knowledge and skills I have acquired during the A Level Computer Science course.
 With it, I intend to showcase my understanding of computer science concepts such as software development methodologies, data structures, algorithms, database management and web technologies.

-My project is centred around designing and developing a user-friendly social media system that delivers a positive experience and is better than other existing social media platforms.
+My project is centred around designing and developing a user-friendly social media system that delivers a positive experience and is better than other social media platforms.
 In the documentation, I discuss how I have applied myself to design and implement a system that puts users in control, promotes privacy, and allows honest conversations between users.

 ##### Key Features